Subject Summer Schools

-Who for: Year 12 BAME Students
+Who is it for: Year 12 BAME Students

 When: Year-round.
 Due to Covid-19, an online programme is running.

 Lincoln College is a proud supporter of Target Oxbridge.
-It is a free programme that aims to help Black African and Caribbean students and students of mixed heritage with Black African and Caribbean heritage increase their chances of getting into the Universities of Oxford or Cambridge (known collectively as Oxbridge).
+It is a free programme that aims to help Black African and Caribbean students, and students of mixed heritage with Black African and Caribbean heritage, increase their chances of getting into the Universities of Oxford or Cambridge (known collectively as Oxbridge).

 The programme includes a residential in Oxford, student mentoring by black or minority ethnic Oxbridge graduates, as well as many tailored sessions throughout the year.
 Since launching in 2012, Target Oxbridge has helped over 280 students to secure Oxbridge offers.

 More information can be found on the Target Oxbridge website.